linroger/Wealth-of-Nations/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

 Ql.Settings.Instance ().
 EvaluationDate = calc_date
 ```

 ## a.
-Prepare the symbology and market data files for fixed rate government and corporate bonds
+Prepare the symbology and market data files for fixed rate government and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]]

 Load the `bond_symbology`,  `bond_market_prices_eod` and `govt_on_the_run` Excel files into dataframes.